Is it better to buy or rent your textbooks?

-The only thing less appealing than thinking of winter vacation as a distant memory, is thinking about the money you’re about to drop on books for spring classes.
+The only thing less appealing than thinking of summer vacation as a distant memory, is thinking about the money you’re about to drop on books for fall classes.
 But if you start planning now, you’ll have far more options and find lots of ways to save some serious cash.

 The first place to start is obviously BIGWORDS, where you’ll find cheap textbooks at prices 35 to 45 percent lower than other online stores – and a whopping 90 percent cheaper than your campus bookstore (if you buy and sell your books through BIGWORDS).
 But, from there, it’s important to weigh the pros and cons of buying versus renting books.
 Although renting is usually the much cheaper option, it’s not always the best option.
 Below are some guidelines and questions to ask yourself to help you decide which option is best for you.